btskinner/collegeopp/index.md

 College opportunity can be measured in any number of ways.
 One common measure of opportunity is the spatial availability of postsecondary institutions.
 Simply stated: for a given area---let's say a county---how many colleges are nearby?
-Even easier: does this county have a college?
+Even more simply: does this county have a college?
 Much academic research and policy work uses these count and indicator measures when trying to account for college opportunity.

 Yet these measures are not without their flaws.
-Indicator metrics treat counties with one college the same as those with 10, 20, 30, or more and hide much of the variation across the country.
-While count measures return this variation, they assume that the student college decision is bounded by the county.
-These boundaries ignore migration/commuter zones and the fact that the county may not have salience for most students.
-Is the school in state?
-That may matter to a student; is the school in the same county---not so much.
+Indicator metrics treat counties with one college the same as those with 10, 20, 30, or more, effectively saying that being near one college is the same as being near many.
+While count measures take the number of colleges into account, they assume that the student college decision is bounded by the county.
+These boundaries ignore migration/commuter zones and the fact that county boundaries may not be salient for most students.

-Another measure, the inverse log distance to surrounding schools, attempts to improve upon these other measures.
-Using the population-weighted centroid of each county, the straight-line ("as the crow flies distance") is measured to each college in the country.
-Taking the log of these numbers and summing their inverses, a measure is constructed for each county.
+Another measure, the inverse log distance to surrounding schools, represents an attempt to more accurately measure college availability in an area.
+Using the population-weighted centroid of each county[^1], the straight-line ("as the crow flies" distance) is measured to each college in the country[^2].
+Taking the natural log of these numbers and summing their inverses[^3], a measure is constructed for each county.
 Higher numbers mean a higher density of schools; lower numbers mean fewer schools.

 The map above visualizes each of these measures for various samples of colleges and universities.
 For the indicators, a county is shaded